algolia/algoliasearch-wordpress/docs/src/indexing-flow.md

 Every time an indexing task is triggered, see [previous section](#triggers), we queue a synchronization task with the minimum required information for the task to be handled.

 Every time one or multiple tasks are queued, we automatically trigger the processing of the queue.
 The queue is then processed with a FIFO logic, and ensures there is only one task handled at the same time.
 For scalability reasons, each task handling is done in its own process and triggered by an asynchronous http call.

-**By default WordPress will ensure that your ssl certificate is valid on every remote call.
-If you have an invalid ssl certificate, the queue processing won't work.**
+<div class="alert alert-warning">By default WordPress will ensure that your ssl certificate is valid on every remote call.
+If you have an invalid ssl certificate, the queue processing won't work.</div>